-- From Monday 8 June, Years 11 and 12 students will come back to school in half classes on alternate days.
-Until then, the school will continue to provide remote learning for them.
+- From Monday 8 June, Years 11 and 12 students have come back to school in half classes on alternate days.

 - We are committed to working proactively to prevent and help to manage infectious diseases within the school community.
 More on ISL’s infectious diseases policy.

 Key ISL Dates

 Monday 27 April